Zarand3r/portfolio/Readme.md

+Inspired by Andrew Borstein's original website using Materialized.
+Very grateful that he allows others to adapt his design!

 Widen the experience boxes
 Add media query to expand the projects grid to 4 per row Color code the projects by type (web, ml, vision)